When to plant vegetables – our month-by-month guide to sowing and growing a wealth of crops

 January

 With the ground still very cold, January is a quiet time for sowing and planting vegetables, so this is the perfect opportunity to plan for the year ahead.
-Take time to look through seed catalogues and make a plan of your plot.
+Take time to look through seed catalogues and make a plan for your plot.

-However, there are some things that can be planted under cover to get your growing season off to a head start.
+However, there are some things that can be planted undercover to get your growing season off to a head start.

 Onions – if growing from seed then onions can be planted under cover in a greenhouse in January and February.
 While growing onions from sets (immature onion bulbs) is often the easiest method, knowing how to grow onions from seed may be useful as it is a more economical way of growing them if you are looking for a larger crop.